bobtai/flask/README.md

 # Flask
 A simple flask web site.
-In this project, you can know the relationship

-of python, html, and other static file such as js, css, image.
+In this project, you can know the relationship of python, html, and other static file such as js, css and image.
 As well as you can also know how to deploy the project into apache on ubuntu.

 ## Environment